lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_gcloud_bucket.rst

     gsutil -m rsync -r /local/projects/wild-animals gs://datalake-lightly/projects/wild-animals

-Use `lightly-magic` and `lightly-upload` with the following considerations:
+Use `lightly-magic` and `lightly-upload` with the following parameters:

-- use `input_dir=/local/projects/wild-animals`
+- Use `input_dir=/local/projects/wild-animals`
-- If you want to use thumbnails for a more responsive Lightly Webapp, add `upload=thumbnails` to the `lightly-magic` command.
-They will be written to your Google Cloud Bucket if you have given write access to it.
+- If you chose option A to generate thumbnails in your bucket, use `upload=thumbnails`
-- If you have already generated thumbnails in your bucket or don't want to use thumbnails, use `upload=metadata` instead.
+- If you chose option B or C, use `upload=metadata` instead.